Are your typical diaper creams cloth diaper friendly? What are the best cloth diaper rash creams on the market?

 Still, if you want a specific product, the Eco Sprout Coconut Stick is made from 100% organic, unrefined virgin coconut oil and Vitamin E in a convenient stick!

 Help!
-Someone Used Regular Diaper Cream on my Cloth Diapers!
+Someone Used a Non-Safe Diaper Cream on my Cloth Diapers!

 The best way to remove diaper cream mishaps is to use a soft toothbrush and a pea-sized amount of dish soap to scrub it out with warm water gently.